maziac/z80dismblr/Readme.md

 z80dismblr is a Z80 commandline disassembler written in typescript.

-**Note: The disassembler is not complete yet.
-The current version doesn't output good results yet.
-I have put it for myself in github.
-Please wait a little while (a few weeks) until this is usable.**
+It is available now in version 1.0.0.
+I.e. it is complete and working in general but there might be some faults still.
+Please don't hesitate to report any problem that you find.

 ## Features

-- Disassembles the given binary by stepping through all branches.
+- Disassembles the given binary via Code-Flow-Grap analysis.
 - Divides into data and code area.
 - Creates labels from hex addresses.
 - Distinguishes labels for subroutines or jump addresses.